Reginaldo Francisco del Valle

-Reginaldo Francisco del Valle (December 15, 1854 – September 20, 1938) was a Californio statesman and lawyer, who served as a member of the California Senate and California Assembly.
+Reginaldo Francisco del Valle (December 15, 1854 – September 20, 1938) was a Californio statesman, lawyer and politician who served as a member of the California State Assembly from 1880 to 1883, and the California State Senate from 1883 to 1887.
 He was the youngest ever President pro tempore of the California Senate and was instrumental in the foundation of the institution today known as the University of California, Los Angeles.

-Personal
+Personal life

 Del Valle was born on December 15, 1854, in an adobe house facing the Plaza in Los Angeles, the son of Ygnacio del Valle of Compostela, Jalisco, Mexico and Ysabel Varela, who was born in California.
 In 1861, the family moved to Rancho Camulos in today's Ventura and Los Angeles counties.

 A 2006 study of del Valle headed by David E. Hayes-Bautista reported that: "Young Reginaldo was tutored at home, becoming fluent in English and French as well as Spanish."
 He went to St. Vincent's College in Los Angeles for high school (1867–71) and, after graduating with honors, attended Santa Clara University, where he graduated in 1873.
 He read law with the San Francisco firm of Winans and Belknap, and he passed the state bar examination in 1877.

 Del Valle opened his law office at 38 Temple Block, just a few steps from the Plaza.
 He was noted as a "logical and concise speaker" in an accent "with just a suave hint of Castilian."